John Scudamore (landowner): Officer of the Crown

 Sir John Scudamore held lands in Ewyas, Kentchurch and Holme Lacy and was the Deputy Squire of King Henry IV's Lordship of Brecon.

 In 1402 Sir John Scudamore was actively defending Carreg Cennen Castle in Carmarthenshire against Welsh forces and actually repelling successive onslaughts of Owain Glyndŵr.
 The siege lasted one whole year and considerable damage was inflicted on the castle – in 1416 the repair bills record that the walls had been 'destroyed and thrown down by rebels'.
 He is recorded as referring to Owain Glyndŵr as a 'false traytor' at this time.
 The castle didn't fall to the Welsh.
 Sir John Scudamore as constable of the castle wrote to John Fairford, the Receiver at Brecon: "He (Owain) lay last night at Dryslwyn with Rhys ab Gruffydd, and there I was and spoke to him upon Wales and prayed for a safe conduct under his seal, to send home my wife and her mother and their company, and he would none grant me".

 Secret marriage

 Sir John Scudamore married one of the daughters of Owain Glyndŵr, Alys.
-When this marriage, to a Welsh woman and the daughter of the rebel himself, came to the notice of King Henry VI in 1432, he summarily stripped Sir John Scudamore of the honours he held at that time as steward of the castles of Monmouth, Grosmont and White Castle.
+When this marriage, to a Welsh woman and the daughter of the rebel himself, came to the notice of the government of King Henry VI in 1432, it summarily stripped Sir John Scudamore of the honours he held at that time as steward of the castles of Monmouth, Grosmont and White Castle.